This article includes:

 These are some of the main applications for these pumps:

 Wastewater: Submersible pumps are widely used in the grit and wastewater industry.
 They are often used in pump and lift stations because they are compact and are less costly to install than other pumps.

 Sewage treatment: This application requires submersible pumps, such as grinder pumps, that can transport solid material without obstruction from pump inlet to discharge.
 These pumps often reduce sewage material to particles for easier handling and downstream treatment.

 Sump pumping: Submersible pumps are often used to remove water that has accumulated in a low-lying area or pit where water can collect.
 An example is removing tailings ponds from mining operations or removing water from the basement of a building due to flooding.

 Dredging: These pumps are used by port authorities to dredge a harbor.
-They have to be specially designed to handle liquids with a high solid content.
+They have to be specially designed to handle liquids with high solid content.

 Wells: Water wells and boreholes employ these pumps to lift water to the surface.
 The oil and gas industry uses ESP submersible pumps extensively to lift oil to the surface from deep wells.